Byte-Code/contentchef-js-client/README.md

 ### How

+SDK needs to be initialized with following parameters:
+- URL of the ContentChef Delivery microservice
+- space ID
+- delivery ID
+- API token [optional]
+- API cache [optional]
+- cache TTL [optional]

-Here's a list of supported methods with brief explanations:
+Here's a list of supported methods:

     lookupContentByRevision: function(contentId, contentRevision)